 What is the MHTTC Network?

-The MHTTC Network includes a Network Coordinating Office (NCO), 10 regional centers, a American Indian/Alaska Native Center, and a Hispanic and Latino Center.
+The MHTTC Network includes a Network Coordinating Office (NCO) and 10 regional centers.
 Our collaborative network supports resource development and dissemination, training and technical assistance, and workforce development to the mental health field.
 The MHTTC Network works with organizations and treatment practitioners involved in the delivery of mental health services to strengthen their capacity to deliver effective evidence-based practices to individuals, including the full continuum of services spanning mental health promotion, prevention, treatment and recovery support.

 Role of the Mid-America MHTTC

 The Mid-America Mental Health Technology Transfer Center (MHTTC) serves the four states of Iowa, Kansas, Missouri and Nebraska with a focus on integrated care, schools and mental health training programs.

 Across the region, the Mid-America MHTTC serves to align mental health systems and professional competencies with evidence-based mental health practices by providing free or low-cost training and technical assistance on a variety of topics germane to effective mental health practice.
 Types of training and technical assistance may include needs assessments, webinars, workshops, program evaluation and others.